fbpx

 time to dust off your conflicts of interests policy

-Earlier this year, ASIC launched a crusade against poor financial advice.
-ASIC looked at how some of Australia’s larger banking and financial services institutions dealt with conflict of interest between selling their in-house products and looking after a client’s best interest.
-These issues were also raised by the Banking Royal Commission, and have left the larger banking institutions reconsidering their separate divisions.
+In 2018, ASIC launched a crusade against poor financial advice.
+ASIC looked at how some of Australia’s larger banking and financial services institutions dealt with conflicts of interest between selling their in-house products and looking after a client’s best interest.
+These issues were also raised by the Banking Royal Commission, and many of the larger banking institutions subsequently offloaded their advice divisions.

 What is a conflict of interest?

 Firstly, let’s address what a conflict of interest is.
-Conflicts of interest are circumstances where some or all the interests of people (clients) to whom a licensee (or representative) provides financial services are inconsistent with or diverge from some or all of the interests of the licensee or its representatives.
+In ASIC’s view, conflicts of interest are circumstances where some or all of the interests of people (clients) to whom a licensee (or representative) provides financial services are inconsistent with or diverge from some or all of the interests of the licensee or its representatives.

 Before you can determine whether you have a conflict of interest, you first have to identify what your interests (as a licensee or representative) are and what the interests of others (that is, the clients) are.
 This is often the hardest part.